dendriel/crow-framework/README.md

 .. so we won't have an inputHandler API that works half on some implementation and the other half in another implementation.

+### Add resize capability to window

+Allows to resize the game-window inside the game.
+This way we can have a menu with available/valid resolutions the player can select.